 After months of encouraging Walmart employees to stick their necks out, risk their jobs and, in some cases, face arrest, the UFCW officialdom has revealed its own position.
 The union’s one and only interest is the defense of its assets and good standing with the courts and the government.
 UFCW President Joseph Hansen easily makes it into the top one percent of America’s earners, with total compensation in 2011 of $361,124.

 The UFCW’s public concern about the miserable wages and conditions of Walmart workers is entirely feigned.
 The union’s actions have been driven by worries that Walmart and other giant retailers were driving unionized chains to the wall and it was losing dues-paying members in the process.

-However, given the history of sellouts carried out by the AFL-CIO unions, their bureaucratized and anti-democratic character and general inability to defend any gains made by workers, the UFCW is not an attractive organization to many Walmart employees.
-The union has only been able to organize scattered and extremely limited protests because workers are not prepared to put their livelihoods, meager as they are, on the line to become members of such a discredited outfit.
+However, given the history of sellouts carried out by the AFL-CIO unions, their bureaucratized and anti-democratic character, and general inability to defend any gains made by workers, the UFCW is not an attractive organization to many Walmart employees.
+The union has been able to organize only scattered and extremely limited protests because workers are not prepared to put their livelihoods, meager as they are, on the line to become members of such a discredited outfit.